-Knowing how files work can help you better use them, no matter your needs.
-So let’s look a bit closer at how files are designed to operate (and why they can get messed up when we least expect them to!)
+The answer is usually in the structure.
+Every file has one, and when that structure gets damaged, even slightly, the whole thing can fall apart.
+So let’s look a bit closer at how files are designed to operate (and why they can get messed up when we least expect them to.)

 What Is A File?